 Switching to Apple's macOS (formerly OSX) doesn't get you off of the treadmill of forking over more and more cash for software and hardware upgrades.
 If anything, it accelerates that treadmill.
-Apple's recent direction with its products seems to continue the trend of evermore expensive products that eliminate as many of its printer, monitor, keyboard, mouse, and other accessory ports as possible.
-I suspect that expensive dongles and adapters must be moneymakers for Apple.
-They've also been sealing shut the computer's case on newer models, eliminating the possibility of replacing or upgrading simple things like RAM, hard drives, and broken parts on your own.
+Apple's recent direction with its products seems to continue the trend of ever-more expensive products that eliminate as many of its printer, monitor, keyboard, mouse, and other accessory ports as possible.
+Expensive dongles and adapters must be moneymakers for Apple!
+They've also been sealing shut the computer's case on newer models, eliminating the possibility of replacing or upgrading on your own, simple things like RAM, hard drives, and broken parts.